msotiroff/EasyDynamo/README.md

 }
 ```

-### How to extend and use you own db sets.
+### How to extend and use you own DynamoDbSets.
-You may extensd the default implementation of IDynamoDbSet like that:
+You may extend the default implementation of IDynamoDbSet like that:
 #### 1. Create your own implementation:
 ```
 public class ExtendedDynamoDbSet<TEntity> : DynamoDbSet<TEntity>, IExtendedDynamoDbSet